afterfivetech/collective.videolink/README.txt

 ==================

 I needed a way to display video links in a thumbnail gallery style view This provides a simple view for collections of video links.
-Currently thumbnails from Vimeo are the only ones supported (more to come).
+This is know to work with videos from youtube and vimeo.
+It also works with soundcloud and other oembedable links.